Open navigation

 Relevant experience

-• Trustee clients range from a GBP 20m scheme to the multi-billion pound scheme of a high street bank.
+• Trustee clients range from a GBP 40m scheme to a number of the largest private sector schemes in the UK.
 Trustee advice includes:

 • Advice for employers includes:

-• On implications of historic invalid execution of scheme documentation.
+• Acting in Court proceedings relating to the potentially invalid execution of scheme documentation.

 • Advice for pension providers includes: